 The netstat program showed the “Windows Search Assistant” interacting with that same Chinese IP Address.
 Joanne killed it, and then watched it restart a few seconds later and reconnect to China.
 The kernel driver probably watched the user task and restarted it if it disappeared.

 They had talked about kernel drivers and viruses in one of her classes, but watching it all in action made her spine tingle.
 She could remove the driver and user mode programs by booting into safe mode and deleting them, but first she needed to find out more.
 How did they get onto Cartillion’s systems?
 What information did they access?
 How did they propagate?
 What else did they do?
 And for that, she needed to look at the source code, which meant she needed a way to decompile them.
-Not something they taught in second year computer science compiler classes.
+Not something they taught in undergraduate computer science compiler classes.

 Eighteen hours later, after trying Windbg and at least half a dozen freeware tools, all with glowing reviews from community support forums, all she had to show for her efforts was a headache.
 As the sun rose over London to the east, she stumbled through the computer lab, past system after system performing a Saphas virus scan, to her dorm room for some sleep.

 There was something about the Saphas virus scan.
 With Saphas just seven miles south in Abingdon, Oxford and Saphas had forged a partnership.
 Saphas used Oxford as a research facility and beta test site, in return for free antivirus protection.
 But why was the normal Sunday morning virus scan special?

 Joanne’s world went black the second her head hit her pillow.